gambitproject/gambit/doc/tools.enumpoly.rst

    By default, the program uses an enumeration method designed to visit as few supports as possible in searching for all equilibria.
-   With this switch, the program uses a heuristic search method based on Porter, Nudelman, and Shoham [PNS04]_, which is designed to minimize the time until the first equilibrium is found.
-This switch only has an effect when solving strategic games.
+   With this switch,  This switch only has an effect when solving strategic games.

 .. cmdoption:: -S